tactical athlete training barbell bench press in the field, illustrating how aging affects training adaptation

 2. Loss of Muscle Mass and Power

 Beginning in the 30s, most people gradually lose muscle mass, a process known as sarcopenia.
-Fast-twitch muscle fibers, which are responsible for speed and power, are affected the most.
+Untrained adults lose roughly 3–8% of lean mass per decade after 30, with the rate accelerating after 60.
+Fast-twitch (Type II) muscle fibers, which are responsible for speed and power, atrophy the most, which is why older athletes often retain steady-state endurance long after they have lost their sprint.

 Without resistance training, this leads to: